Fra Filippo Lippi and Fra Angelico – the two monastic painters

 This course is suitable for all levels.

-You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
+You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and basic elements of Zoom including microphone, camera and chat.

 How will I be taught, and will there be any work outside the class?